maufrontier/puppeteer-headful/README.md

 ## Purpose of this fork

-This fork features an action.yaml and allows you to pass multiple bash commands, including operators like the background process operator (&).
+This fork features an action.yaml, uses bash, and allows you to pass complex shell commands including operators like the background process operator (&).

-This is particularly useful when you need to first start a server and leave it running as a background process, so you can then issue commands that interact with the pages being served.
+This is particularly useful when you need to first start a server and leave it running as a background process, so you can then issue commands that interact with the pages being served (see example below).

 ## Usage